esl-ctu/tracexpert/docs/predictions.md

 # Leakage predictions

-TraceExpert plugin *Leakage predictions* creates leakage predictions suitable for a CPA attack.
+TraceExpert component *Leakage predictions* creates leakage predictions suitable for a CPA attack.

 ## AES-128

-The plugin contains an analytical device for AES-128, which provides leakage predictions that can be correlated to actually measured power consumption or electromagnetic radiation.
+The component contains an analytical device for AES-128, which provides leakage predictions that can be correlated to actually measured power consumption or electromagnetic radiation.

 ### Pre-initialization configuration